Carbon-for-Developers/carbon-sdks/java/README.md

 ##### pagination: [`Pagination`](./src/main/java/com/konfigthis/client/model/Pagination.java)<a id="pagination-paginationsrcmainjavacomkonfigthisclientmodelpaginationjava"></a>

+Pagination parameters for the query.

 ##### order_by:<a id="order_by"></a>

+The field on OrganizationUserFilesToSYnc to order the results by.

 ##### order_dir:<a id="order_dir"></a>

+The direction to order the results by.

 ##### filters: [`OrganizationUserFilesToSyncFilters`](./src/main/java/com/konfigthis/client/model/OrganizationUserFilesToSyncFilters.java)<a id="filters-organizationuserfilestosyncfilterssrcmainjavacomkonfigthisclientmodelorganizationuserfilestosyncfiltersjava"></a>

+Filters to apply to the query.

 ##### include_raw_file: `Boolean`<a id="include_raw_file-boolean"></a>

+If true, the query will return presigned URLs for the raw file.
+Only relevant for the /user_files_v2 endpoint.

 ##### include_parsed_text_file: `Boolean`<a id="include_parsed_text_file-boolean"></a>

+If true, the query will return presigned URLs for the parsed text file.
+Only relevant for the /user_files_v2 endpoint.

 ##### include_additional_files: `Boolean`<a id="include_additional_files-boolean"></a>

+If true, the query will return presigned URLs for additional files.
+Only relevant for the /user_files_v2 endpoint.

+##### presigned_url_expiry_time_seconds: `Integer`<a id="presigned_url_expiry_time_seconds-integer"></a>

+The expiry time for the presigned URLs.
+Only relevant for the /user_files_v2 endpoint.

 #### 🔄 Return<a id="🔄-return"></a>